Apple | Google | Spotify | Stitcher | Soundcloud | YouTube

 Let’s say the EUR/USD, about one year ago, the daily range of EUR/USD is about 50 pips.
 Now if you look at the charts EUR/USD swings anywhere from 120, 130, 140 pips a day.
 So if you use a fixed stop loss, that you’ve been using all along, you’ll get stopped out of your trades very often.

 Likewise for the S&P 500, about one year ago, it makes an average about 50 points a day.
 Now the S&P 500, from what I last checked, can move 150, 160 points in a day.
 It limits up and down on quite a number of days in a row.

 You can see that volatility now has increased tremendously and if you’re still using that same tiny stop loss that you’ve been using all along, you’re asking for trouble, you will find yourself getting stopped up over and over again and wondering what the heck is going on.

 That’s because the volatility of the market has changed and so in high volatility trading environment, your stop loss should be dynamic in the sense that accounts for the current volatility of the markets as well.

 2. Your position size should be reduced accordingly

 For example, if you used to have 100 pips stop loss and you traded with let’s say 1 lot.
 Now if your stop loss has been increased to let’s say 400 pips, then you can’t be still trading that 1 lot because your losses now are going to be larger if you stick to that same lot size.

-What you need to do is to reduce it accordingly.
+What you need to do in high volatility trading environment is to reduce it accordingly.
 If you’re trading with a 400 pips stop loss, your lot size should be about 2.5 mini lots to compensate for the increase in volatility.

 So reduce your position size accordingly when your stop loss gets wider.
 This way, when you take a loss it’s still pretty much of similar percentage to what you’ve been doing previously.